 Seeing as winter and the holidays is a particularly active time for Hollywood (a lot of new television shows have their first premieres and movie studios want to sell out big holiday box office weekends), there are even more options to choose from than usual.
 Whether you are down for a scare, a laugh, or to clutch onto a box of tissues, there is sure to be something on TV that you will love this season.

 Grab a warm drink, find the best blanket you own and keep reading for the ultimate list of winter shows to add to your watchlist.

 The Chilling Adventures of Sabrina (Netflix)

-This new hit drama comes from the same producerial minds that brought the CW’s Riverdale to life, and centers on Sabrina Spellman, a young witch discovering the strength of her powers.
-The classic coming-of-age tale takes a darker route as Sabrina must reconcile being half-witch and half-human, while battling the evil and Satanic forces trying to take over her.
-Although it features the namesake of the popular ‘90s show Sabrina the Teenage Witch, this version is based off of the original comic book series and takes a drastically more sinister twist on the beloved character.
+This new hit drama comes from the same producer minds that brought the CW’s Riverdale to life and centers on Sabrina Spellman, a young witch discovering the strength of her powers.
+The classic coming-of-age tale takes a darker route as Sabrina must reconcile being half-witch and half-human while battling the evil and Satanic forces trying to take over her.
+Although it features the namesake of the popular ‘90s show Sabrina the Teenage Witch, this version is based on the original comic book series and takes a drastically more sinister twist on the beloved character.
 While the show itself is not incredibly scary, I’d recommend an extra pillow to hide behind, just in case.

 American Horror Story: Apocalypse (FX)